 A few weeks ago I learned a trick for a quicker way to bake a Flammkuchen: use store-bought tortilla wraps as the base.
 And that workes surprisingly well!
 Topped with tomato, pancetta and red onion they were tasty.

 And it gave me food for thought.
-How could I make something this tasty even quicker and simpler at home?
+How could I make something this tasty even quicker and simpler?
 Well, on the one hand using the store-bought wraps.
 But I still included a recipe for the traditional dough below, if you want to go the extra mile.
-And in the cooking class we used a mix of creme fraiche and egg for the topping.
-Yet normally I never have creme fraiche around, but plain yogurt, well that can almost always be found in my fridge.
+Normale one uses a mix of creme fraiche and egg for the topping.
+Yet usually I never have creme fraiche around, but plain yogurt, well that can almost always be found in my fridge.
 And if you mix plain yogurt with a bit of starch it turns to a creamy consistency in the oven that comes very close to creme fraiche.

 Knead 200 g flour, 1 tsp salt, 1 tbsp sugar, 10 g yeast, 1 egg, 1 tbsp olive oil and 70 ml warm water to an elastic dough.

-Let rest well covered for 30 minutes until dough has doubled in size.
+Let rest well covered for 30 minutes so dough can rise.

 Stir together 5 tbsp plain yogurt, 2 tbsp starch, salt and pepper.

-Roll out the dough on a sheet of baking paper and spread yogurt-mix on top.
+Roll out the dough and spread yogurt-mix on top.

 Top as desired.
 For example: tomatoes, herbs, pine nuts, caramelized onions, bacon bits and cheese.